FAQs: Live-in Care Career

 Am I employed by the client?

 You will be employed directly by Abicare.
-We manage all of our carers and clients, and you will have the support of your allocated Care Service Manager.
+We manage all of our carers and clients, and you will have the support of your allocated FCS/CSM.
 However, we do also have an option for carers to be self-employed.
 Please call us if you are interested.

 Do you carry out risk assessments and prepare care plans for your clients?

-Yes, the Care Development Manager or a trained member of the Live-in team will visit the client and do a risk assessment- all the relevant paperwork will be left at the client’s house, ready for you to read through when you go to the client’s home.
-The Care Development Manager or trained live-in member will go and visit you and the client within the first 48 hours to see how you’re getting on, and they will conduct a full care plan and another risk assessment.
+Yes, a trained member of the Live-in team will visit the client and do a risk assessment and care plan – all the relevant paperwork will be left at the client’s house, ready for you to read through when you go to the client’s home.
+A member of the Live-in team will go and visit you and the client within the first 48 hours to see how you’re getting on.
 We wait for 48 hours to allow you and your client to get to know each other.
-The CDM only does the initial assessment and The Community Service Manager will go and do the Care Plan after 48 hours.
+The FCS/CSM is your line manager, please make sure you know who they are and have their contact details whenever you go into a client.

 Will there be someone to contact in an emergency?

-Yes, your live-in package is continually managed by your Care Service Manager who is available during the week and we also have our usual office hours Monday-Sunday 9 am-5 pm.
-(There is also an on-call managed by the Service Team For any emergencies).
+Yes, your Live-in package is continually managed by your FCS/CSM who is available during the week and there is also an on-call managed by the service team for any emergencies.
+Remember it is important to know who your FCS/CSM is and they may change if you move to a different client.
 There is also a Live-in carer resource pack/manual in the client’s home for you to refer to – it includes all our policies and procedures and contact information.

 How much will I get paid?